-Pakistan, as a sovereign nation, staunchly upholds its right to formulate laws and policies based on domestic priorities and cultural values.
-This commitment occasionally leads to tensions when international obligations appear to encroach upon this autonomy. between Striking a balance preserving national and fulfilling international obligations sovereignty demands adept negotiation and diplomacy.
+Pakistan, as a sovereign nation, staunchly upholds its right to formulate laws and policies based on domestic and cultural values.
+This commitment occasionally leads to tensions when international obligations appear to encroach upon this autonomy.
+Striking balance between preserving national a and fulfilling international obligations sovereignty demands adept negotiation and diplomacy.
 It involves creating legal frameworks and policies that respect both Pakistan's unique cultural and political context and its international commitments.